yorueth/RUGGUARD_/README.md

 Old filter rules have been deleted.
 New filter rule added: '@projectruggaurd riddle me this' Bot Listener is ready and listening...

+# ▶️ How to Run the Bot ( Replit )

+Step 1: Create a New Replit Workspace
+Go to Replit.com.
+Click the "+ Create Repl" button.
+In the template search box, type "Python" and select the official Python template.
+Give your Repl a name (e.g., "Project-RUGGUARD-Bot") and click "Create Repl".

+Step 2: Add the Project Files
+In your new Repl, you will see a file list on the left. main.py: Click on the default main.py file and replace its content by pasting the full code from above.
+.replit: Click the three dots at the top of the file list and select "Show hidden files".
+A .replit file will appear.
+Click on it and replace its content with the .replit code provided above. requirements.txt: Click the "+ Add file" button, name the file requirements.txt, and paste the three lines of dependencies into it.

+Step 3: Configure API Keys (Most Important Step)
+In the left sidebar, click the padlock icon to open the "Secrets" tool.
+You must add your 5 keys from the X Developer Portal here.
+Do not paste them into the code.
+Add a new secret for each key :
+Key: X_API_KEY, Value: your_key_here
+Key: X_API_KEY_SECRET, Value: your_secret_key_here
+Key: X_ACCESS_TOKEN, Value: your_access_token_here
+Key: X_ACCESS_TOKEN_SECRET, Value: your_secret_token_here
+Key: X_BEARER_TOKEN, Value: your_bearer_token_here

+Step 4: Run the Bot
+Simply press the big green "Run" button at the top of the screen.
+Replit will automatically read your configuration files, install the dependencies from requirements.txt, and execute the run command from your .replit file.
+You should see the "Bot Listener is ready and listening..." message in the console.

 # ⚠️ Technical Note: Follower Checking Limitation
 The project scope includes checking if a target user is followed by accounts from the trusted list.
 Please be aware that the Free tier of the X API does not provide a direct endpoint to efficiently check the followers of an arbitrary user.
 This functionality requires access to the 'Basic' tier or higher.